Home > John Wornall House Museum

 John Wornall House Museum

 Price: $6 adults; $5 seniors and students; Free for children 5 & under; Group pricing is available for groups of 10 or more

 Hours: Open 10am-4pm Tue.-Sat., 1pm-4pm Sun., last tour begins at 3pm, closed major holidays Please call to confirm hours.

 When one steps inside the John Wornall House Museum, they enter another century.
 In 1858, Kentuckian John B. Wornall built this elegant home in the Greek Revival style.
 Accurately restored to the period, its interior spaces and authentic furnishings demonstrate why the house was called the most pretentious house in the section.
 The house was used as a hospital during the Civil War and has lots of stories.
 Staff provides group tours, ghost tours, living history, hands-on workshops and other activities.
-Open Tues. through Sat.
-10am to 4pm, and Sun.
-1 to 4pm.
+Open 10am-4pm Tue.-Sat., 1-4pm Sun.
 Also open by appointment for groups.
 Group rates available.

 4 out of 5 stars

 Jackie J. - Olathe, KS